Syomus/ProceduralToolkit/README.md

 [Support email](mailto:proceduraltoolkit@syomus.com)

 ## Installation instructions
-Requires **Unity 2017.2** or later.
+Requires **Unity 2017.3** or later.
 Tested on Windows, WebGL, Android and iOS.
-UnityScript is not supported.

 You can install Procedural Toolkit from any of the following sources: